ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 }
 ```

-For instance, compare call-by-need and call-by-name in cbntest or blowup.
+For instance, compare call-by-need and call-by-name in `cbntest` or `blowup`.
 However, the meta-language (i.e., the subset of Scala features) used in the interpreter has become more complicated:

 Since we are using mutation, the order of evaluation and aliasing of object references becomes important.
 Luckily, call-by-need agrees with call-by-name with regard to produced values and termination behavior, hence it is usually not
 necessary to reason about programs with the call-by-need semantics.
 If, however, one wants to reason about the performance of a
 program in a call-by-need setting, one has to take these additional complications into account.
 In practice, it is even worse, since languages like Haskell perform additional optimizations that, for instance, switch to call-by-value if an analysis can